dominodatalab/domino-training-wine-quality/README.md

 ![12](raw/latest/readme_images/pythonData.png)
 -->

-3. After running the code snippet.
-Copy the code below into the following cell:
+3. After running the code snippet, copy the code below into the following cell:

 ```python
 from io import StringIO